FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Dense layer** : A layer in which each neuron of a given layer is connected to every neuron of the next layer

+* **Dependant variable** : A variable that's value is impacted by another variable.
+For example, in `y = mx + b` the value of `y` is dependant on the value of `x`, which is the 'independent variable'

-* **Derivative** : The rate of change of a function with respect to a variable (e.g. Measuring the slope of the tangent line for a function that takes a single parameter as an input).
+* **Derivative** : The rate of change of a variable, or function, with respect to another variable, or function.
+For example, measuring the slope of the tangent line for a function that takes a single parameter as an input

+In `y = mx + b` the derivative will show the rate `y` is changing with respect to the value of `x` (N.b.
+Useful video on deriviatives https://youtu.be/wLTDW7t5Z2c )

 * **Dot product** : Is the sum of products of consecutive vecor elements (e.g. the multiplication and addition operations performed on 'weights' and 'inputs' of a neuron)